-If primary schools do teach RSE, they must have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+If primary schools do teach RSE, they must have regard to issued by the secretary of state as outlined in section 403 of The Education Act, Chapter IV - Miscellaneous and Supplementary Provisions.

 At Naunton Park Primary School we teach RSE as set out in this policy.